 The Shark Stratos UltraLight is better than the Shark Rocket Corded.
 The Stratos feels sturdier, takes up less room when not in use, is fitted with an onboard HEPA filter, has a longer range, and has a more powerful suction motor, resulting in better performance on most surfaces.
 However, the Rocket is a little lighter.

 The Shark APEX UpLight is better overall than the Shark Rocket Corded.
-They both have similar performance, although the APEX is better on low-pile carpets.
-It also has a better build quality, a bigger dirt compartment, and a longer range.
+It has a better build quality, a bigger dirt compartment, and a longer range.
 The Rocket, instead, is easier to maintain and lighter to hold.

 Build quality is mediocre.
 While the vacuum itself doesn't flex or creak while in use, the plastic used in its construction feels cheap.
 It's especially problematic since this vacuum doesn't stay upright on its own and is prone to falling over when you try to lean it on something.
 The wheels under the main head also don't always roll very smoothly.
 Fortunately, an indicator light lets you know if there's a blockage in the brush head or if the vacuum is overheating.
 If you want a corded stick/handheld vacuum that feels better built, consider the Shark Vertex UltraLight Corded.